Quick and Simple Miso Soup

 The most common varieties of miso are:

 Red Miso: Typically made from white rice, barley or soybeans.
-It has the highest protein content of all miso.
+Red Miso has the highest protein content of all miso.
 Start here if you’ve never made your own miso soup before.

-White Miso: This lighter flavor miso usually uses less bean and more grain, customarily rice.
-It’s the sweetest and most carbohydrate-dense miso.
+White Miso: This lighter flavor miso usually uses fewer beans and more grain, customarily rice.
+White Miso is the sweetest and most carbohydrate-dense miso.

 Barley Miso: Clearly this type of miso favors barley and not rice.
-Its salty and rich.
-Note that it is not gluten-free.
+It’s salty and rich.
+Note that Barley Miso is not gluten-free.

 Soybean Miso: This type of miso uses no grain at all.
 It can sometimes be a bit more chunky than the other miso pastes.
-It’s often referred to as Hatcho miso or ‘the miso of Emporors’.
+Soybean Miso often referred to as Hatcho miso or ‘the miso of Emperors’.

-Specialty Miso: There are more of these available these days, using fermented chickpeas, aduki beans, added fermented vegetables and/or spices, and specialty grains.
-If you’re new to miso, start simple and then start to explore in this specialty realm!
+Specialty Miso: There are more of these available these days, using fermented chickpeas, aduki beans, fermented vegetables, spices, and/or specialty grains.
+If you’re new to miso, start simple and then explore this specialty realm!

-My favorite brand, and the one that Andrea Livingston and I recommend to our Revitalize winter cleansers, is South River Miso.
-Also listed are some other good-quality brands you might find at your store.
+My favorite, as a Functional Medicine Nutritionist and personally is South River Miso.
+Also listed are some other good-quality brands you might find at your local store.
 Several of the brands have gluten-free and soy-free options.
 They’re all unpasteurized, organic and non-GMO which are your most important purchasing objectives when buying miso.